Best wonton mee in Singapore

 Image credit: @ashleyoms

-Chef Kang Noodle House is no stranger to fame.
-The venture by the Michelin-starred chef behind Chef Kang’s Cantonese Restaurant near Farrer Park presents his take on the dumpling noodles.
-Each bowl of Noodle With Char Siew And Wanton is priced at $6, and comes with a serving of juicy, charcoal-blackened char siew that previously you could only try at his restaurant.
+Chef Kang’s Noodle House is no stranger to fame.
+The venture by the Michelin-starred chef behind Chef Kang’s Cantonese Restaurant presents his take on the dumpling noodles.
+Each bowl of Noodle with Char Siew and Wanton is priced at $7, and comes with a serving of juicy, charcoal-blackened char siew that you could previously only try at his restaurant.

 Address: 11 Lorong 3 Toa Payoh, Jackson Square, Singapore 319579